Overlooked by many travelers, Civitavecchia Cruise Port is more than just a cruise port or a gateway to Rome.

 You can buy train tickets for a local train for around 5 euros per person.
 There are ticket windows (be prepared to queue) and automated machines at the train station where you buy your ticket.

-There are shops, cafes, a tourist office, and even a shopping center located on the lower floor of Termini station.
-When you reach Civitavecchia train station, the distance to the city center is 2km, so you will most likely need a short taxi ride to get to your hotel.
+There are shops, cafes, a tourist office, and even a shopping center on Termini station’s lower floor.
+When you reach Civitavecchia train station, the distance to the city center is 2km, so you will likely need a short taxi ride to get to your hotel.